Butch Cassidy and the Sundance Kid

 As the west rapidly becomes civilized, a pair of outlaws in 1890s Wyoming find themselves pursued by a posse and decide to flee to South America in hopes of evading the law.

-Despite its limited budget of $6.0M, Butch Cassidy and the Sundance Kid became a commercial juggernaut, earning $102.3M worldwide—a remarkable 1605% return.
-The film's unique voice resonated with audiences, demonstrating that strong storytelling can transcend budget limitations.
+Despite its modest budget of $6.0M, Butch Cassidy and the Sundance Kid became a commercial juggernaut, earning $102.3M worldwide—a remarkable 1605% return.
+The film's unconventional structure found its audience, proving that strong storytelling can transcend budget limitations.

 Plot Structure